Knowledge & FAQ

 -

-Concerns about water scarcity in large parts of Europe have left many people uncertain.
+The discussion about water shortages in large areas of Europe has led to uncertainty among many people.
 Swimming ponds and natural pools are large, non-toxic water reservoirs for drinking water that can bridge long periods of drought.

 ENVIRONMENTAL AWARENESS